romanjrdykyj/select2dot1/README.md

 If you want to see treeview components with all settings you can access [here](https://miro.com/app/live-embed/uXjVP25lfEY=/?moveToViewport=-3198,-1103,6438,2600&embedId=52335582682).

-[Miro](https://miro.com/) is an absolutely wonderful app that im familiar with, i would highly recommend you checking it outTree View was created by . **If you want customize components of Select2dot1 widget, you can use Tree View to see all components and their settings.**
+[Miro](https://miro.com/) is an absolutely wonderful app that im familiar with, i would highly recommend you checking it outTree View was created by . **If you want to customize any of the components of Select2dot1 widget, you can use Tree View to see all the components and settings.**

 ## Customization